was111607/leb-full/docs/_build/html/_sources/installation/nginx.rst.txt

 * NOTE: Because the folders are created through Docker, the folder and all its contents are owned by root.
 You should change the owner to a non-root user on your system.
 This can be done by running:
   ::

-    sudo chown -R <user> $HOME/nginx
+    sudo chown -R <user> $HOME/local_enterobase_home/nginx

-* Before proceeding any further, make sure you have downloaded your custom nginx.conf file from the main enterobase website https://35.246.24.128:5566/local_enterobase/nginx_config
+* Before proceeding any further, make sure you have downloaded your custom nginx.conf file from the main enterobase website https://enterobase.warwick.ac.uk/local_enterobase/nginx_config
 * After you have downloaded your nginx.conf file please replace the one initialised from the setup with it, located in the $HOME/nginx directory.
   ::

-	mv /path/to/downloaded/nginx.conf $HOME/nginx/nginx.conf
+	mv /path/to/downloaded/nginx.conf $HOME/local_enterobase_home/nginx/nginx.conf

-* If you wish you can use the default conf if you replace the 'replaced_by_your_server_uri' with your server ip, but it is strongly recommended to use the one downloaded when setting up your account with enterobase.
+* If you wish, you can use the default "nginx.conf" file if you replace the 'replaced_by_your_server_uri' with your server IP, but it is strongly recommended to use the one downloaded when setting up your account with enterobase.
   ::

-    vi $HOME/nginx/nginx.conf
+    vi $HOME/local_enterobase_home/nginx/nginx.conf

-* You will need to provide a valid ssl certificate which should be saved inside the certs folder inside the user's home folder set up in the step above.
+* You will need to provide a valid SSL certificate which should be saved inside the "certs" folder inside the user's home folder set up in the step above.
-* In case your server does not have a valid ssl certificate, you can temporarily create a self-signed certificate using the following link.
-Please rename the created certificate and key so that they match those stored in the above directory structure:
+* In case your server does not have a valid SSL certificate, you can temporarily create a self-signed certificate using the following link.
+Please rename the created certificate and key so that they match those stored in the above directory structure, replacing the existing files:

   * https://linuxize.com/post/creating-a-self-signed-ssl-certificate/

-* Alternatively, you can use the default certs inside the docker container (no modification is needed).
+* Alternatively, you can use the default existing certificate and key files within the docker container (no modification is needed).
-* This should be temporary, as it is important to get a valid ssl certificate from a trusted Certificate Authority.
+* This should be temporary, as it is important to get a valid SSL certificate from a trusted Certificate Authority.

 * Use the following command to validate the configuration of the server.
 Change the 'nginx.conf' if there is any error message.

   ::

-    sudo docker run --rm -p 80:80 -p 443:443 -v $HOME/nginx:/home/nginx_user/ --name nginx_local_enterobase localenterobase/nginx:1.0 test
+    sudo docker run --rm -p 80:80 -p 443:443 -v $HOME/local_enterobase_home/nginx:/home/nginx_user/ --name nginx_local_enterobase localenterobase/nginx:1.0 test

 * Use the following command to start the NGINX server:

   ::

-    sudo docker run --rm -d -p 80:80 -p 443:443 -v $HOME/nginx:/home/nginx_user/ --name nginx_local_enterobase localenterobase/nginx:1.0 run
+    sudo docker run --rm -d -p 80:80 -p 443:443 -v $HOME/local_enterobase_home/nginx:/home/nginx_user/ --name nginx_local_enterobase localenterobase/nginx:1.0 run

 * The instance name is nginx_local_enterobase